ryan-aday/Bitcoin_Correlation_Study/README.md

 The tool downloads historical market and macro data, aligns everything to a common time frame (2012-01-01 to today), and computes a variety of correlation measures (full-sample, rolling, regime-based, and different time resolutions).

-> **Note**: `requirements.txt` already lists all necessary dependencies.
-This README describes what the script does and how to use it.

 ---

 ## 1. Overview